To learn more about the process for course registration for Winter 2017, be sure to review all of the information below carefully!

 Q. I still have questions.
 Is there someone I can talk to?

-If you have questions regarding course selection or degree requirements, please contact an Academic Advisor or schedule an appointment with an Academic Advisor through our Academic Counseling appointment system.
-You can also meet with an advisor during Academic Advising Walk-in hours (Monday and Tuesday, 10 a.m.-12 p.m.; Wednesday and Thursday 2-4 p.m. in W3700) for quick advising questions.
+If you have questions regarding course selection or degree requirements, please schedule an appointment with an Academic Advisor through our Academic Advising System.
+You can also visit us during academic advising drop-in hours (Tuesday and Wednesday 12-1PM) in K2520W for quick advising questions.